DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/pod.md

 ### Affinity and Anti-affinity

-To control which node the pod can/cannot run on a particular node.
+To control which node the pod can/cannot run on in particular.
 Pod affinity is pod-driven policy which means one pod placement is constrained by another pod.
 This can be useful when needing to make sure 2 same pods are not run on the same node.
 While node affinity is looking at node only not pod. i.e a pod can only run a node with label `abc`.

 - [pod affinity/anti-affinity](http://bazingafeng.com/2019/03/31/k8s-affinity-topologykey/)